When a company purchases equipment for cash, which of the followi... | Study Prep in Pearson+

 1

-Step 1: Understand the nature of the transaction.
-The company is purchasing equipment, which is an asset, and paying for it in cash, which is another asset.
-This means one asset (equipment) increases, while another asset (cash) decreases.
+Understand the nature of the transaction: The company is purchasing equipment for cash.
+This means the company is acquiring an asset (equipment) and paying for it using another asset (cash).

-Step 2: Recall the rules of debits and credits.
-Assets increase with debits and decrease with credits.
-Since equipment is increasing, it will be debited, and since cash is decreasing, it will be credited.
+Recall the accounting principle of double-entry bookkeeping: Every transaction affects at least two accounts, and the total debits must equal the total credits.

-Step 3: Analyze the options provided.
-The correct journal entry should reflect the increase in equipment (debit) and the decrease in cash (credit).
+Identify the accounts involved: Equipment is an asset account, and Cash is also an asset account.
+Purchasing equipment increases the Equipment account, while paying cash decreases the Cash account.

 Watch next